The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Activity Diagram Matching

 Specifically, if both transition labels are absent, i.e., $a = b = \epsilon$, the similarity degree of the nodes is determined only by their labels.
 Otherwise, we take the average of the similarity between the successor node labels and the similarity between the transition labels.
 This ensures that, when matching the step $n \xrightarrow{\,a\,} s$ to the step $n' \xrightarrow{\,b\,} s'$, we give equal weight to the similarity of the transition labels and the successor-node labels.
+This equal weighting is consistent with established model-matching practices~\citep{NejatiSCEZ07,NejatiSCEZ12}.
+In activity diagrams, transition labels are often absent; when they are absent, $\texttt{simStep}$ relies only on node-label similarity.
+When transition labels are present, they either capture guard conditions on outgoing edges from decision nodes, or, less commonly, additional clarifying information about the flow.
+Such information is semantically important because it helps determine under what conditions a particular action or branch is reached.
+For this reason, when both node and transition labels are available, we treat them as equally important components of the step’s meaning and assign them equal weight.
 Note that, in the trace-based semantics of activity diagrams, a step $n \xrightarrow{\,a\,} s$ is encoded as \texttt{Label(n).a.Label(s)}.
-Given our assumption that node $n$ is already matched to $n'$, to determine the similarity between the steps we consider both the similarity of the transition labels and that of the successor-node labels.
+The \texttt{simStep} function is invoked only when the parent nodes $n$ and $n'$ have already been matched.
+Given the pairing of the parent nodes, it evaluates the similarity of the corresponding successor steps by considering the similarity between transition labels and the similarity between successor-node labels.

-Having defined the two functions, we now introduce AD-Match (Algorithm \ref{alg:alg}), which applies a breadth-first traversal (BFS) to the source activity diagram, evaluates node similarities with the target diagram, and identifies the pairs with the highest similarity scores.
-We use BFS traversal to match the activity diagram nodes in their execution order, starting with the initial nodes and iteratively matching pairs of nodes before exploring their successors.
+Having defined the two functions, we now introduce B-Match, which applies a Breadth-First Traversal (BFS) to the source activity diagram, evaluates node similarities with the target activity diagram, and identifies the pairs with the highest similarity scores.
+B-Match begins with the initial nodes and iteratively matches each pair of nodes before examining their successors.
+This traversal strategy inherently guarantees that parent nodes are always matched before \texttt{simStep} evaluates the similarity of their successor steps.
 Note that BFS intrinsically avoids cycles by tracking visited node pairs, ensuring that each pair is explored only once.
-This is desirable in our matching approach, since we want to avoid revisiting already visited node pairs.
+This is desirable in our work, since we want to avoid revisiting already visited node pairs.